The latest numbers on COVID-19 in Canada for Friday, Feb. 5, 2021

 There have been zero tests completed.

-There were two new reported deaths Thursday.
-Over the past seven days there have been a total of 16 new reported deaths.
+There was one new reported death Friday.
+Over the past seven days there have been a total of 15 new reported deaths.
 The seven-day rolling average of new reported deaths is two.
-The seven-day rolling average of the death rate is 0.17 per 100,000 people.
-The overall death rate is 60.68 per 100,000 people.
+The seven-day rolling average of the death rate is 0.16 per 100,000 people.
+The overall death rate is 60.76 per 100,000 people.

 There have been zero tests completed.

-There were seven new reported deaths Thursday.
-Over the past seven days there have been a total of 44 new reported deaths.
+There were three new reported deaths Friday.
+Over the past seven days there have been a total of 40 new reported deaths.
 The seven-day rolling average of new reported deaths is six.
-The seven-day rolling average of the death rate is 0.53 per 100,000 people.
-The overall death rate is 27.91 per 100,000 people.
+The seven-day rolling average of the death rate is 0.48 per 100,000 people.
+The overall death rate is 28.17 per 100,000 people.

 There have been zero tests completed.

-There were 13 new reported deaths Thursday.
-Over the past seven days there have been a total of 78 new reported deaths.
-The seven-day rolling average of new reported deaths is 11.
-The seven-day rolling average of the death rate is 0.25 per 100,000 people.
-The overall death rate is 38.08 per 100,000 people.
+There were nine new reported deaths Friday.
+Over the past seven days there have been a total of 73 new reported deaths.
+The seven-day rolling average of new reported deaths is 10.
+The seven-day rolling average of the death rate is 0.24 per 100,000 people.
+The overall death rate is 38.29 per 100,000 people.

 There have been zero tests completed.